nginxinc/nginx-ingress-workshops/Plus/labs/lab0/readme.md

 - Make sure to select a small enough resolution to see the whole screen.
 ![Non F5](media/launchrdp.png "almost there")

-- Once you select the resolution, it should download an rdp file.
+- Once you select the resolution, your browser will download an rdp file.
+Open this file to connect to jumphost.

 - Accept the self-signed cert, and jumphost username and password will be `ubuntu` and `Nginx123`. <br/>(**NOTE:** This is *not* your UDF login username & password.)
 ![Non F5](media/useruser.png)

-### If you cant connect to the Jumphost, _remember to shut off your VPN_, or join a non-proxied network (sometimes a guest network in the office will work).
+### If you can't connect to the Jumphost, _remember to shut off your VPN_, or join a non-proxied network (sometimes a guest network in the office will work).

 ### For machines running Windows and attached to a domain, Windows will helpfully attempt to use your domain creds to log in, and you'll see:
 ![Non F5](media/domaincreds.png "everyone has credentials.com email accounts right?")